-Figure 5 shows a sample virtual microcontroller assembly program that increments the value of the general purpose output every half second.
+Figure 5 shows a sample virtual microcontroller C program and assembly executable format that increments the value of the general purpose output every half second.
+The C program is shown in Figure 5(a) and the translation/compilation to the assembly executable format is shown in Figure 5(b).
+Notice the almost direct mapping, including the line in the assembly that sets a register to 500 ms. The virtual microcontroller at even the lowest levels maintains a very clean interface to peripherals.
 Both comments and labels are allowed, to increase the readability of the application.
-Comments begin with the symbol '--', and continue to end of the current line.
+Comments begin with the symbol '---', and continue to end of the current line.
 Labels are supported as a convenience to the application programmer.